Sign In

 .NET OO DataSet right after drag and drop

-• We want to reference the database columns in the compiled code by name instead of by index
+• We want to hear about the ability to use Db2 for i or SQL Server columns by name in the compiled code (instead of by index number or index name)

-• We want to enforce the data type rules specific to the column (and take advantage of them) at design time and compile time, instead of waiting until run time to find out about basic fundamental data handling mismatches or problems
+• We want to hear about enforcing OO programming rules specific to the column data type (and taking advantage of them) at design time and compile time (instead of waiting until run time to find out about basic fundamental data handling mismatches)

 A Little More Background